 Circles of Concern, Influence and Control

 One of our basic psychological needs is the ability to predict and control things that happen around and to us.
-But we can’t predict and control anything (try it yourself – predict how many cases of coronavirus your country will have next Tuesday, or exactly how long it will take you to travel from home to the supermarket on the weekend – it’s unlikely you’ll be 100% correct).
-And trying to do so will just create more stress, starting a vicious circle.
+But we really can’t predict and control much, if anything.
+Try it yourself – predict how many cases of coronavirus your country will have next Tuesday, or exactly how long it will take you to travel from home to the supermarket on the weekend.
+It’s unlikely you’ll be 100% correct.
+And trying to create a perfect forecast will probably just create more stress, starting a vicious circle.